 - Read, write, outline!

-Blogpost 3: Write about the process of outlining your topic.
+Blogpost 3: Post your outline and talk about it.
 What was satisfying about the experience?
 What was frustrating?
 Has it helped you see how the paper is coming together?
-(Due 8 pm, 2/29)
+(Due 8 pm, Monday, 2/27)

 - Critique of outlines

 - Read Strunk and White, chapters 2, 3, and 5